 \subsubsection{Nondominated Sorting Genetic Algorithm (NSGA-III)}

-To illustrate the NSGA-III algorithm, we begin with the general problem setting: Given $m\in \mathbf{N}$, the \emph{$m$-objective function} is defined as $f(x)=(f_1(x),\ldots, f_m(x))$ where $x\in\Omega$, and $f_i\colon \Omega\rightarrow \mathbf{R}$ for a given search space~$\Omega$.
-Different from single-objective optimization, there is usually no solution that minimizes all $m$ objective functions simultaneously.
-To make it easier for comparison, we define the solution $x$ \emph{dominates} the solution $y$, denoted as $x\preceq y$ if and only if $f_j(x)\le f_j(y)$ for all $1\le j\le m$.
-A solution is referred as \emph{Pareto-optimal} if it is not strictly dominated by any other solution.
-Here, the set of objective values of Pareto-optimal solutions is denoted as \emph{Pareto front}.
+To illustrate the NSGA-III algorithm, we begin with the following general setting.
+Given $m\in \mathbf{N}$, an \emph{$m$-objective function} is defined as $f(x)=(f_1(x),\ldots, f_m(x))$, where $x\in\Omega$ and $f_i\colon \Omega\rightarrow \mathbf{R}$ for a given search space~$\Omega$.
+Unlike single-objective optimization, there is usually no single solution that minimizes all $m$ objectives simultaneously.
+For comparison, we say that a solution $x$ \emph{dominates} a solution $y$, denoted $x\preceq y$, if and only if $f_j(x)\le f_j(y)$ for all $1\le j\le m$.
+A solution is \emph{Pareto-optimal} if it is not strictly dominated by any other solution.
+The set of objective values of Pareto-optimal solutions is called the \emph{Pareto front}.
 The NSGA-III algorithm, originally proposed by Deb and Jain~\cite{deb2013evolutionary}, belongs to the evolutionary optimization framework and incorporates external mechanisms to support diversity maintenance, which can also help reduce the computational burden.
 Instead of exhaustively exploring the entire search space for Pareto-optimal solutions, the algorithm initiates multiple predefined, targeted searches.
 More specifically, NSGA-III initializes with a random population of size $N_{mo}$.
-In each subsequent iteration, one can generates a size $N_{mo}$ offspring population with mutation and/or crossover operators.
+In each subsequent iteration, one generates an offspring population of size $N_{mo}$ using mutation and/or crossover operators.
 With a fixed population size, NSGA-III selects $N_{mo}$ individuals for the next iteration from the combined pool of $2N_{mo}$ candidates.
 Since non-dominated solutions are used, a ranking scheme is employed in which dominance serves as the primary criterion for survival.
 Individuals that are not strictly dominated by any other member of the population are assigned rank~1.
 Subsequent ranks are determined recursively: each unranked individual that is strictly dominated only by those with ranks $1,\ldots,k-1$ is assigned rank $k$.
 Intuitively, the lower an individual's rank, the more interesting it is.
 Denote $F_i$ be the set of individuals with rank $i$, and let $i^*$ be the smallest integer such that